Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Yan Gomes At The Plate

-- Gomes is batting .268 with 15 doubles, two triples, nine home runs and 15 walks.
+- Gomes has 15 doubles, two triples, nine home runs and 16 walks while batting .266.

-- Gomes has picked up an RBI in 38.2% of his games this year, with more than one RBI in 11.2% of his games.
-He has also driven in three or more runs in two contests.
+- Gomes has had an RBI in 34 games this season (37.8%), including 10 multi-RBI outings (11.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.